 A tie-out steak

-If I can give you one piece of camping advice then taking a tie-out stake would be it.
+If I can give you one piece of camping advice, then taking a tie-out stake would be it.
 Most campsites insist that your dog is on a lead or kept under control at all times.
-Having a tie out stake keeps your hands free from holding a lead and gives your cockapoo the freedom to explore without running off.
+Having a tie-out stake keeps your hands free from holding the lead and gives your cockapoo the freedom to explore without running off.

-Just take a full roll of new poo bags!
+Just take a whole roll of new poo bags!
 Chances are you might need more than usual.

 Do they have a favourite blanket?

 We took Luna’s favourite blanket with us.
-It’s what she curls up on when she’s on the sofa and its something that makes her feel a bit more familiar with her surroundings.
+It’s what she curls up on when she’s on the sofa, and it makes her feel a bit more familiar with her surroundings.

 Take a few spare towels.
-Your Cockapoo will be outdoors a lot more than usual, and if the British weather is anything to go by then it’s likely going to rain for at least part of your trip.
+Your Cockapoo will be outdoors a lot more than usual, and if the British weather is anything to go by, it will likely rain for at least part of your trip.

 We took a few of Luna’s favourite toys.
-These helped to keep her occupied when we all wanted a bit of chill time.
+These helped keep her occupied when we all wanted some chill time.

 Dog First Aid Kit

-These are pretty cheap and you can get them online or from most pet shops.
-We actually keep one in the boot of our car at all times so we have it with us if we are somewhere far away from home that’s not familiar to us.
+These are cheap, and you can get them online or from most pet shops.
+We always keep one in the boot of our car, so we have it with us if we are somewhere far away from home that’s not familiar to us.

 Find Out Where The Nearest Vets Is

-We always store the nearest vets details on our phone.
-We have never had to use them but it gives us peace of mind that we know how far away the nearest vets is just in case anything happens.
+We always store the nearest vet’s details on our phones.
+We have never had to use them, but it gives us peace of mind that we know how far away the nearest vet is just in case anything happens.
 We never research where the nearest doctors are for us humans…. nope, it’s all about the dog!

 Is Your Dog A Barker?

 Campsites are generally quiet places after a certain time.
 How will your dog react?
-There is going to be a lot of new sounds and smells for them.
-If your dogs a barker this could frustrate other campers who are going there for the peace and quiet.
-It could be worth asking for a camping spot in a far corner if you are worried that your dog might bark.
+There are going to be a lot of new sounds and smells for them.
+If your dog is a barker, this could frustrate other campers going there for the peace.
+If you are worried your dog might bark, it could be worth asking for a camping spot in a far corner.

 The benefits of taking your Cockapoo camping with you